catrionelee/R_Workbook/README.md

 # R_Workbook

-This is a space where I have troubleshooted through a lot of eisting problems in R and am uploading reproducible examples or tutorials on things I have done.
+This is a space where I have troubleshooted through a lot of existing problems in R and am uploading reproducible examples or tutorials on things I have done.
 Feel free to peruse through this repository.

 ## Navigation
 - [Boxplots](https://github.com/catrionelee/R_Workbook/blob/main/Boxplots.md)